Resistor

 For more detailed instructions on defining contacts, click here.

 For a simple resistor with uniform material properties and no junctions, a coarse mesh is sufficient.
-It provides a good balance between simulation accuracy and computational efficiency, avoiding unnecessary refinement that would increase computation time without significant benefit.
+It provides a good balance between simulation accuracy and computational efficiency.
+Since the resistor is uniform along the x-direction (its properties do not change with x), we only need to define horizontal grid lines.

 Mesh